Eminem’s Daughter, Hailie Jade, Flaunts Curves In Skin-Tight Jeans

 In the snapshot, Hailie is seen sporting a pair of skin-tight, denim jeans.
 The pants helped to show off the social media sensation’s flat tummy, curvy backside, and long, lean legs.

-Hailie added a low-cut, white blouse, which flaunted her cleavage, and a light colored denim jacket to complete her casual and comfortable looking ensemble.
+Hailie added a low-cut, white blouse, which flaunted her cleavage, and a light-colored denim jacket to complete her casual and comfortable looking ensemble.

 She accessorized the look by sporting a pair of black glasses and multiple gold chains and pendants around her neck.